DavyLandman/lazy-recipes/content/sourdough-base.md

 1. After mixing flour and salt add the starter and water (measure as accurate as you can)
 2. Take a spoon and start incorporating all the water with the flour, this should take max 2 minutes.
 The goal is to have no dry lumps anymore.
-3. Cover with **wet** tea towel and let it rest at a place that is roughly 20c
+3. Cover with **wet** tea towel and let it rest at a place that is roughly 20c (in the warm summer, put it in a cooler spot).

 #### Around lunch time